coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 This commands undoes all the effects of the last vernacular command.
 Commands read from a vernacular file via a ``Load`` are considered as a single command.
-Proof management commands are also handled by this command (see Chapter :ref:`TODO-7-proof-handling`).
+Proof management commands are also handled by this command (see Chapter :ref:`proofhandling`).
 For that, Back may have to undo more than one command in order to reach a state where the proof management information is available.
 For instance, when the last command is a ``Qed``, the management information about the closed proof has been